On Bi-R-Diagonal Pairs of Operators: Operations Involving Bi-R-Diagonal Pairs

-To start, we remark that since the pair $(X,Y)$ is bi-R-diagonal, in order for a bi-non-crossing partition $\tau\in\BNC(\xh)$ to have non-zero contribution to the sum appearing in $(1)$, every block of $\tau$ must contain indices corresponding to an equal number of $*$-terms and non-$*$-terms; for otherwise there would exist a block $V\in\tau$ with indices corresponding to an unequal number of $*$-terms and non-$*$-terms.
-This implies that the sequence ${(c_1,\ldots,c_{np})}|_V$ when read in the induced $\xhv$-order will not be alternating in $*$-terms and non-$*$-terms and hence ${\kappa}_{\xh,\tau}(c_1,\ldots,c_{np})=0.$
+We remark that since the pair $(X,Y)$ is bi-R-diagonal, by Proposition \ref{prop: reduction properties} if the partition $\tau\in\BNC(\xh)$ has a non-zero contribution to the sum of cumulants above, every block $V$ of $\tau$ has even cardinality, contains indices corresponding to an equal number of $*$-terms and non-$*$-terms and the sequence $(c_1,\ldots,c_{np})|_V$ is $*$-alternating when read with the indices in the induced $\xh|_V$-order.
+We will first show that if the sequence $(a_{\sx(1)},\ldots,a_{\sx(n)})$ is not $*$-alternating, then ${\kappa}_{\chi}(a_1,\ldots,a_n)=0$.
+Suppose the following situation occurs: